movie was filmed in the Summer of 2014;

 * * * * * * * * * * * * * * * * * * *

-15 Years later in 2010 -- BBC Interviews Williamson Henderson
+15 Years later in 2010 -- BBC Interviews Willson Lee Henderson

-as a backdrop at the introduction of the interview with Williamson Henderson!
+as background music for the introduction of the interview with Willson Henderson!

 poster for the "STONEWALL" movie

-A brand-new and much-expanded film "STONEWALL" with a greater scope and bigger budget has been in the planning for years and was filmed in the Spring and Summer of 2014.
-The scenario takes place in and around Christopher Street and at the original Stonewall Club in Greenwich Village, New York City, in the Spring and early Summer of 1969.
+Thanks exclusively to Mr. Roland Emmerich, a brand-new and much-expanded film "STONEWALL!" with a greater scope and bigger budget has been in the planning for years and was filmed in the Spring and Summer of 2014!
+The scenario takes place in and around Christopher Street and at the ~original~ STONEWALL Bar & Dance Club in Greenwich Village, New York City, in the Spring and early Summer of 1969.
 Filming began, appropriately, during Gay Pride Month in June 2014.
-Acclaimed film director Roland Emmerich, who started directing movies at the Gay youth age of 24 and has a filmography spanning four decades, is directing.
-Just as the entire Stonewall era, history and legacy has been a passion of the STONEWALL Rebellion Veterans' Association founder and director Williamson Henderson for five decades, the "STONEWALL" film has been a personal pet project of movie director Roland Emmerich for several years.
+The acclaimed Hollywood legend Mr. Emmerich, who started directing movies at the Gay youth age of 24 and has a filmography spanning four decades, is directing.
+Just as the entire Stonewall era, history and legacy has been a passion of the National STONEWALL Rebellion Veterans Association ("S.V.A.") founder and director Willson Lee Henderson ("WLH") for five decades, the "STONEWALL!" film has been a dedicated, determined and personal pet project of movie director Roland Emmerich for several years.

 Roland Emmerich Talks about the new "STONEWALL" movie in Entertainment Weekly:

-Photographed above are "STONEWALL" film director Roland Emmerich
+Photographed above are handsome "STONEWALL!" film director Roland Emmerich

-"STONEWALL" Director Emmerich Quotes SVA's Director HendersonDirector Emmerich cites Stonewall vets Williamson Henderson and Marty Boyce:
+"STONEWALL" Director Emmerich Quotes SVA's Director HendersonDirector Roland Emmerich cites Stonewall vets Willson Henderson and Marty Boyce:

 correspondence and information to: